logonlabs/logonlabs-nodejs/README.md

 #### Step 2 - validateLogin
 This method is used to validate the results of the login attempt.  `token` corresponds to the query parameter with the name `token` appended to the callback url specified for your app.

 The response contains all details of the login and the user has now completed the SSO workflow.
-If there is any additional information to add, updateEvent can be called on the `event_id` returned.

 ```javascript
 const client = require('logonlabs-nodejs')('APP_ID', 'APP_SECRETS', 'LOGONLABS_API_ENDPOINT');